rafacandev/matchandtrade-doc/src/main/resources/templates/doc/rest-guide.md

 General Guidelines
 ------------------
 Generally speaking, resources and payloads have consistent formats.

-Furthermore, [expanding resources][7] is discouraged and multiple asynchronous calls are favored when it comes to sub-resources.
+Expanding resources ([See Atlassian Example][7]) is discouraged at the moment and multiple asynchronous calls are favored.

 ### HATEOAS
 The importance of HATEOAS cannot be emphasized enough.
 This app uses the [Spring HATEOAS][8] approach to handle hypermedia.